 Tip #4 - Use iCloud Instead

-After a few minutes, your iPhone's data will be backed up but if you have the "iCloud Backup" slider enabled on this menu then your data will automatically be synced with your iCloud account regularly.
+After a few minutes, your iPad's data will be backed up but if you have the "iCloud Backup" slider enabled on this menu then your data will automatically be synced with your iCloud account regularly.

 Tip #5 - Try an iTunes Alternative

-In the event that none of our tips helped yield the results that you expected and you're still wondering why won't my iPhone sync to iTunes, try using an iTunes alternative like iMyFone TunesMate.
+In the event that none of our tips helped yield the results that you expected and you're still wondering why won't my iPad sync to iTunes, try using an iTunes alternative like iMyFone TunesMate.
 This program is just as effective as iTunes and below are some of the features that it includes.

 - Sync virtually all iTunes data including music, ringtones, playlists, videos, movies, podcasts, and much more.